Bahrin Abdullah

 Bahrin bin Abdullah (born 16 July 1961) is a Bruneian politician and businessperson who formerly served as the sixth Minister of Development from 2015 to 2018, and the Deputy Minister of Finance from 2010 to 2015.
 Additionally, he was also the director of Royal Brunei Airlines (RBA) from 2 September 2010 until his resignation on 8 June 2018, the Chairman of Takaful Brunei Board of Directors, and the Chairman of Brunei Fertilizer Industries (BFI).

 Education

 Bahrin was born on 16 July 1961 in Kampong Bukit Udal, Tutong District.
-He attended Sufri Bolkiah English School for his 'O' level and Tun Seri Lanang High School, Singapore for his 'A' level.
-He holds a Bachelor of Arts (Hons) in economics from Queenstown Secondary Technical School and a Bachelor of Business Administration (MBA) in strategic management from Wolverhampton Polytechnic in England.
-Lastly, an academic major in financial management from University of Strathclyde.
+He attended Sufri Bolkiah English School, Tun Seri Lanang High School, Singapore for his 'O' level and Queenstown Secondary Technical School for his 'A' level.
+He holds a Bachelor of Arts (Hons) in economics from Wolverhampton Polytechnic in England and a Master of Business Administration (MBA) in Strategic Management Majoring in Finance from University of Strathclyde.

 Early career

 Bahrin began his career in June 1983, as an education officer for the Ministry of Education (Anthony Abell College); an investment officer in the Research Unit of the Investment Department Brunei Investment Agency (BIA) in November 1983; an investment officer with the Investment Department BIA's London Office in August 1988; a senior investment officer with the Investment Department BIA in July 1994; a senior investment officer with the Investment Department BIA, as well as Senior Manager and Corporate Secretary, Audley Insurance Company in September 1996; a Deputy Director General of Venture Capital and Strategic Investment Department (VSI) BIA in January 2003; an Assistant Managing Director/General Manager with the (Research and Trade Development (RBD), and Venture Capital and Strategic Investment Agency Department in May 2003; a Senior Assistant Managing Director of the Portfolio Asset Management (External Fund Management (EFM), Internal Fund Management Department (IFM) and Venture Capital and Strategic Investment Department (VCSI) BIA in April 2005; a Deputy Permanent Secretary with the Ministry of Finance in June 2006; and a permanent secretary of the Ministry of Finance in January 2008.